andreyfedoseev/django-static-precompiler/README.rst

   Path to SASS compiler executable.
 Default: "sass".

 ``compass_enabled``
   Boolean.
-Wheter to use compass or not.
+Whether to use compass or not.
 Compass must be installed in your system.
 Run "sass --compass" and if no error is shown it means that compass is installed.

+``load_paths``
+  Iterable of string path names to add as include search paths using the sass "--load-path" argument

 Example::

     STATIC_PRECOMPILER_COMPILERS = (
-        ('static_precompiler.compilers.SCSS', {"executable": "/usr/bin/sass", "compass_enabled": True}),
+        ('static_precompiler.compilers.SCSS', {"executable": "/usr/bin/sass", "compass_enabled": True,
+                                               "load_paths": ("include/dir/1","sass_lib/include"}) ),
     )